 Hindu philosophy has continued to attract and influence many in the Western world in different ways.
 Some have formally adopted and converted into Hinduism while others have taken Hindu teachings as a way of life, but remained in their original faith.
 In fact, Hindu Gurus have never insisted on conversion as a precondition for teaching anyone.
 Some leading spiritual organizations now have Westerners as their heads.
 Some of these organizations identify themselves as completely Hindu whereas others offer philosophical teachings based on Hinduism combined with the traditions of other faiths, without any official affiliation to Hindu religion.
 These religious establishments which are not aligned solely to Hinduism or any other faith appear to be getting quite popular, enlisting followers of diverse religions.
 They concentrate and focus on spiritual teachings, freely quoting various Hindu gods and saints along with those of other creeds.
 These organizations do not regard themselves as non-religious either; they uphold religion as most important, but opt to remain free from any strict allegiance.
 This is a new development in religious development across the world, and more so in countries like US with varied population.
 Only time will reveal the full impact of this arrangement in the future.
 It may probably have a significant effect on Hinduism in different ways.
 These organizations have their own codes of administration and management; their worship modalities may also be quite different from the conventional Hindu temples.
 Many Hindus who regularly attend these new religious centers suggest and request for changes in the conventional Hindu places of worship accordingly.
 This process of evolution involves acceptance and adoption of what is useful and beneficial, and dropping what may be undesirable and harmful.

+The present age has brought many challenges too.
+Many are moving liberally toward the Western style, and yet others are keen to stay conservative and orthodox.
+Although physical violence remains absent in this conflict, there is undoubtedly a significant inter-play of words, arguments, and discussions going on, with each side advocating and glorifying their own system and practice.
+By and large, the situation is peaceful and calm.
+In Hindu society, an individual may choose very freely his or her method of worship, and pray at any place of one’s choice; to a large extent this arrangement is working quite amicably.
 In recent times, there has been an influx of Hindu Gurus, both in India, and in many foreign countries.
 These Gurus usually draw huge crowds, and are seriously involved both in their spiritual pursuits as well as often in social and charitable undertakings.
 Their influence and inspiration play a big part in shaping the lifestyles of many.
 Undoubtedly, most Swamis and Gurus are rendering yeomen service by their selfless dedication to the noble cause.
 But like in any other sphere of public service, there are few, who get swayed into wrong direction.
 By their very nature of “spiritual status”, they become even more infamous and ill-reputed.